 CRYSTAL BRIDGES MUSEUM OF AMERICAN ART, BENTONVILLE, AK

-Gill & Lagodich has framed twenty paintings for Crystal Bridges in both period and custom-made replicas of special period frames in the G&L collection.
+Gill & Lagodich has framed twenty-three paintings for Crystal Bridges in both period and custom-made replicas of special period frames in the G&L collection.
 Prior to the museum's Grand Opening in November 2011, we also restored fifteen museum-owned frames —primarily original to their paintings— in our New York restoration studios.
 A list of artists appears below.

 Provision of period frames for paintings by James Henry Beard, William Merritt Chase, Thomas Cole, John Haberle, F. Childe Hassam, John Frederick Kensett, John LaFarge, Alfred H. Maurer, William Rimmer, John Singer Sargent, George H. Smillie, and Susan Waters.

 Provision of custom-made Replica frames for paintings by Frank W. Benson, Ralston Crawford, Jervis McEntee, George Luks, Thomas Moran, George W. Pettit, Dorothea Tanning, James McNeil Whistler, Hale Aspacio Woodruff, James Wooldridge.